rafaelbreno/go4noobs/00_Learn_GO/01_variables_and_types/README.md

 4. Scope
     - Scope is an area with limits defined by ``{}``
         - For Example``{ ...in scope... } ...out of scope``
-    - A good example of it is a "Global Variable", its **scope** is the entire code, can be used in every *func* of a file
+    - A good example of it is a "Global Variable", its **scope** is the entire code, can be used in every *func* of a package
     - At the code below we can see that the variable **global** can be used
     - ```go
           var global = 10